 MySQL Handling Duplicates

 Tables or result sets sometimes contain duplicate records.
-Sometime it is allowed but sometime it is required to stop duplicate records.
-Sometime it is required to identify duplicate records and remove them from the table.
+Sometimes, it is allowed but sometimes it is required to stop duplicate records.
+Sometimes, it is required to identify duplicate records and remove them from the table.
 This chapter will describe how to prevent duplicate records occurring in a table and how to remove already existing duplicate records.

 Preventing Duplicates from Occurring in a Table:

 You can use a PRIMARY KEY or UNIQUE Index on a table with appropriate fields to stop duplicate records.
 Let's take one example: The following table contains no such index or primary key, so it would allow duplicate records for first_name and last_name.